Over the past few weeks, a theme in my client sessions has been self-sabotage.

 If not, or if you felt anxious saying the phrases above, try this emotional reset exercise in the video below to help you feel more comfortable giving yourself the time and care you need and deserve.

-Be sure to fill out the Self-Care Worksheet in the free download below.
+Be sure to fill out the Self-Care Worksheet–click here to download it now.
 It’s designed to help you figure out the most nurturing, energizing, and inspiring self-care for you and how often it feels best to do it!

 If this resonates with you and you know someone who could benefit, please share this link with them.❤️ http://bit.ly/LR-Guilt